imomaliev/blog/adrs/0012-dates-in-front-matter.md

 <!-- This section describes our response to these forces.
 It is stated in full sentences, with active voice.
 "We **MUST** …" -->

-Use yaml timestamps in IS8601 format for dates in frontmatter
+Use yaml timestamps in IS8601 format for dates in front matter

 https://yaml.org/spec/1.2.2/#example-timestamps